 How The Civil Court System Helps Victims

 The criminal justice system may at times fail victims of sexual assault.
-Even when sexual offenders are convicted, criminal courts usually pay little attention to the needs of survivors.
-These crimes cause a variety of long-lasting damages, both economic and noneconomic.
-In a successful lawsuit you could receive compensation for:
+Even when sexual offenders are convicted, criminal courts may pay little attention to the needs of survivors.
+These crimes cause a variety of long-lasting damages, both economic and otherwise.
+In a successful lawsuit, a victim of sexual assault could receive compensation for:

 - Medical bills

 - Therapy sessions